 S#S# - Range Rank -A numeric range rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.
-Ranges cannot skip more than one rank (e.g., S2S3) is used to indicate any range of uncertainty about the status of the species or community.
+Ranges cannot skip more than one rank (e.g., SU is used rather than S1S4).